-Here $\overline{G} = G/Z$ is a quasi-split semisimple group over $\kappa$ satisfying condition (2) of the proposition.
-By assumption $Z$ is split, and so it is isomorphic to a finite product $(\mathbb{G}_m)^{h}$ of copies of $\mathbb{G}_m$.
+Here $\overline{G} = G/Z$ is a quasi-split semisimple group over $\kappa$ satisfying condition (2) in the statement of this proposition.
+By assumption, $Z$ is split, and so it is isomorphic to a finite product $(\mathbb{G}_m)^{h}$ of copies of $\mathbb{G}_m$.
 We have an exact sequence

 Hilbert's Theorem 90 implies that $H^1(\Gamma_{K_{s}/ K_{unr}}, Z(K_{s})) = 0$, and so we have a short exact sequence of $\Gamma_{unr}$-groups